 Human Resources files are the property of the Research Foundation, and access to the information they contain is restricted.
 Generally, only Human Resources Representatives and officials of the employer who have legitimate reason for reviewing information in a file are allowed to do so.
-With reasonable written request to the Associate Director of Human Resources, an employee may review material in his or her file.
+With reasonable written request to the Director of Human Resources, an employee may review material in his or her file.
 Files may only be reviewed in the Research Foundation Human Resources Department and in the presence of a Human Resources Representative.
+Copies of files are limited to documents signed by the employee.